-If a child has been injured at school, the parent will be contacted immediately by phone if the injury is deemed to be serious or if the pupil has received a knock to the head.

-- In the event that a child is deemed to be unwell at school parents will be informed by telephone.
-If the parent is unavailable the emergency contact person will be contacted. - Where a child has received treatment for an injury in school which has been recorded on Medical Tracker, the parent/carer will be informed at the end of the school day. - If a member of staff is concerned about the well-being of a child the class teacher should decide if parents need to be contacted, and take or send the child to the main office where the administrative staff will contact parents.
+- If a child has been injured at school, the parent will be contacted immediately if the injury is deemed to be serious or if the pupil has received an injury to the head. - In the event that a child is deemed to be unwell at school parents will be informed by telephone.
+If the parent is unavailable the emergency contact person will be contacted. - If a member of staff is concerned about the well-being of a child the class teacher should decide if parents need to be contacted, and take or send the child to the main office where the administrative staff will contact parents.
 The office staff can refer to the Headteacher if required. - It is normally the responsibility of the first aider or office staff to notify parents/carers.
 If another member of staff contacts parents it is essential that the details are fully known by the office staff.
-All contact with parents should be logged on Medical Tracker. - If there is any doubt about the health of a child, the parent should be contacted and asked to come to school so that she/he can decide if the child needs medical attention. - If a parent/carer and the emergency contact are unavailable the child will need to remain in school and be supervised by the staff with responsibility for him/her.
+All contact with parents should be logged on Medical Tracker. - If there is any doubt about the health of a child, the parent should be contacted and asked to come to school so that she/he can decide if the child needs medical attention.

+- If a parent/carer and the emergency contact are unavailable the child will need to remain in school and be supervised by the staff with responsibility for him/her.
 No other adult can or should remove the child from school without the parent's express consent. - If the illness/injury is deemed to be sufficiently serious that emergency treatment is required, the Headteacher/ Deputy Head/ Assistant Head/ Administration Officer (or other designated member of staff in their absence) should contact the emergency services or take the child immediately to hospital.
 The parent will be notified that this has occurred as soon as is possible. - When a child has been collected by a parent during the school day, the details must be logged on the school Inventory system located in the school entrance next to the school office.